jpillora/sshd-lite/README.md

-    --keyfile, a filepath to an private key (for example, an 'id_rsa' file) --keyseed, a string to use to seed key generation --noenv, ignore environment variables provided by the client --version, display version
+    --keyfile, a filepath to an private key (for example, an 'id_rsa' file) --keyseed, a string to use to seed key generation --noenv, ignore environment variables provided by the client --keepalive, server keep alive interval seconds (defaults to 60, 0 to disable) --version, display version
-    -v, verbose logs
+    --verbose -v, verbose logs

   <auth> must be set to one of:
-    1. a username and password string separated by a colon ("user:pass")
+    1. a username and password string separated by a colon ("myuser:mypass")
     2. a path to an ssh authorized keys file ("~/.ssh/authorized_keys")
+    3. an authorized github user ("github.com/myuser") public keys from .keys
-    3. "none" to disable client authentication :WARNING: very insecure
+    4. "none" to disable client authentication :WARNING: very insecure

   Notes:
     * if no keyfile and no keyseed are set, a random RSA2048 key is used
+    * authorized_key files are automatically reloaded on change
-    * once authenticated, clients will login to a shell as the sshd-lite user. sshd-lite does not lookup system users.
+    * once authenticated, clients will have access to a shell of the current user. sshd-lite does not lookup system users.
     * sshd-lite only supports remotes shells. tunnelling and command execution are not currently supported.

   Read more: https://github.com/jpillora/sshd-lite

 ```
 <!--/tmpl-->